AlexiaMadalinaCirstea/ml-agents_AIML1/docs/Readme.md

 Open this project in Unity

 How to fork and clone:
-First you need to fork and then clone, first clone the reporitory and then fork it, as you already fork because of what we have to do as planning
+First you need to fork and then clone the repository